Defamation: Singapore

+This is distinct from and does not affect plaintiffs right of action under the common law torts of libel and slander as modified by the Defamation Act 1957.
+The Protection of Harassment Act 2014, which provides for criminal penalties in addition to civil remedies, is specifically designed to address a narrower scope of conduct in order to avoid outlawing an overly broad range of speech, and is confined to addressing speech that causes "harassment, alarm, or distress".

+South Africa

 South Korea

 In South Korea, both true and false statements can be considered defamation.
 The penalties increase for false statements.
 It is also possible for a person to be criminally defamed when they are no longer alive.

 Criminal defamation occurs when a public statement damages the subject's reputation, unless the statement was true and presented solely for the public interest.
-In addition to criminal law, which allows for imprisonment (up to seven years in case the allegations are false) and monetary fines, in South Korea one can also sue for damages with civil actions.
+In addition to criminal law, which allows for imprisonment (up to seven years in case the allegations are false) and monetary fines, one can also sue for damages with civil actions.
 Generally, criminal actions proceed civil ones with South Korean police as judicial investigators.